TrickfireRobotics/urc-2023/docs/install_on_windows.md

 We need to get Docker working in Windows, but Docker containers are native to Linux.
 We get around that by using the [Windows Subsystem for Linux 2](https://docs.microsoft.com/en-us/windows/wsl/faq) (WSL2) as a backend for [Docker Desktop](https://www.docker.com/products/docker-desktop).
 Using that combination, we will connect VS Code through Docker Desktop to a container runnning in WSL2.
 We use Git for version control, which tracks file changes and syncs with our GitHub repository.

 ## Windows Subsystem for Linux
 Update Windows 10 so your build number is at least 19041 (Settings > About > **OS Build**).
 Windows 11 users don't need to update anything.
-Open Command Prompt or Powershell as an administrator (right click to Run as administrator) run:
+Open Command Prompt or Powershell as an administrator (right-click > **Run as administrator**) and run:
 ```
 wsl --install
 ```
-Restart your computer.
-After you restart and log back in, a terminal to Ubuntu will open.
+**Restart your computer.** After you restart and log back in, a terminal to Ubuntu will open.
 It will ask you to set a username and password - do it.
 This sets your login information for that Ubuntu distribution of WSL2.
 It's separate from your Windows login, but you can make it the same username/password if you want.

 (TODO: move this into a footnote because people may run it even if they don't already have WSL1/2) If you already have WSL 1 or 2, run this to make sure you're on Ubuntu using WSL2:
 ```